shyxmz/Deez-Nulls/README.md

      JWT_SECRET = "secret-123"
      ```

-5. **Run the backend server**:
+7. **Run the backend server**:
-   - In the terminal for the backend folder, run:
+   - In the backend folder terminal, run:
      ```bash
      nodemon index.js
      ```

-6. **Start the frontend server**:
+8. **Start the frontend server**:
-   - In the terminal for the frontend folder, run:
+   - In the frontend folder terminal, run:
      ```bash
      npm start
      ```

-7. After completing these steps, the web application will be up and running.
+9. After completing these steps, the web application will be up and running.
 You can access it in your browser to explore and demo the features!

 ---

 ### Team Members:
 1. **Shyam Modi** - Frontend development, responsive UI components